pip-templates/pip-services-beacons-node/README.md

 ## Download

-Right now, the only way to get the microservice is to check it out directly from the github repository
+Right now, the only way to get the microservice is to check it out directly from the GitHub repository
 ```bash
 git clone https://github.com/pip-templates/pip-templates-microservice-node.git
 ```